Weeds of Change

 The brown macroalgal genus Sargassum, the namesake of the Sargasso Sea which is also known as the "golden floating rainforest of the Atlantic Ocean", is an essential habitat and refuge for many organisms including endemic species.
 The holopelagic Sargassum species, S. fluitans and S. natans, have historically been geographically constrained to the open waters of the Sargasso Sea and Gulf of Mexico.
 However, these species have recently begun forming massive accumulations in the Tropical part of the Atlantic Ocean, resulting in unprecedented strandings impacting three continents: the coasts of the Gulf of Mexico, Florida, Mexico, Caribbean-island nations, northern Brazil and western Africa.

 There is uncertainty regarding the sources and sinks of Sargassum.
-This project addresses the following related key questions:
+This project addresses the following research objectives and related key questions:

 Our international, transcontinental consortium includes interdisciplinary work packages that combine biological modelling, physical oceanography, shipboard and field-oriented physiological experiments combined with laboratory approaches, and a poly-phasic marker approach on current and past Sargassum populations.